yuhcee/career-way-bankend-test/doc-header.md

 # Introduction

-This documentation contains all the possible API routes and their params for Access Gateway developed by Digital Innovation Unit of Access Bank PLC.
+This documentation contains all the possible API routes and their params for the application.

 - http://accessbankplc.com